usernaimandrey/project-lvl1-s486/README.md

 3. Brain: GCD - find the greatest common divisor

 4. Brain: Prime - count a prime number or not

 5. Brain: Progression - write the missing number in progression

 ## *How to Install games*

  npm install -g shlyapnikovbrain-games@1.1.6

 ## *How to Use*

-Type to CLI: brain-<name of the game>.
+Type to CLI: brain - 'name of the game'.
 For example:

 $ brain-calc